electronamstudios/close-scraper/readme.md

 If you want to build it to an executable:

 - Install pyinstaller: `pip install pyinstaller`
-- Run the script: `pyinstaller --onefile main.py`
+- Run: `pyinstaller --onefile main.py`